Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Decision Version

 \begin{proof}[Proof of \cref{lem:dec:lbAntiFactorR}] Let $H$ be a given \BFR instance where $B = \{h-1\}$ for which we apply the above construction to obtain the \AntiFactorR{\Ex} instance $G$.

-Since the size and the pathwidth of $G$ and $H$ are the same we denote them by $n$ and $\pw$ in the following.
-But from the construction we get $\totalDeg_G \le \totalDeg_H \cdot \hat f(\max \Ex)$.
-Assume we are given a faster algorithm for \AntiFactorR{\Ex} for some function $f_\Ex$ and run it on the constructed instance in the following time:
+Since the size and the pathwidth of $G$ and $H$ are the same, we denote them by $n$ and $\pw$ in the following.
+From the construction we get $\totalDeg_G \le \totalDeg_H \cdot \hat f(\max \Ex)$.
+Assume we are given a faster algorithm for \AntiFactorR{\Ex} for some function $f_\Ex$.
+We run this algorithm on the instance $G$ in the following time:

 As $\Ex$ is fixed, $\hat f(\max \Ex)$ can be seen as part of the function $f_\Ex'$ which is allowed to depend on $B$ and thus also on $\Ex$.
-By \cref{lem:lbBFactorR} the running time directly contradicts SETH. \end{proof}
+By \cref{lem:lbBFactorR}, the running time directly contradicts SETH. \end{proof}